 - Try taking shorter showers and/or turning the water off when you are washing or shaving.
 Also, it doesn't need to be so hot.
 Strive for a 5 minute shower!

 - Turn the water off while you are washing your hands, brushing your teeth, or doing dishes.
 Don't let it run when you are not using it.

 - When you are doing laundry, use the bright clothes cycle which uses cold water for washing and rinsing.
 Dry your clothes on a drying rack instead of using the dryer, too.

-- Shut down your computer when you are not going to be using it for more than a couple of hours.
-Contrary to popular belief, shutting down does not harm your computer and conserves energy.
+- Shut down your computer or put it to sleep when you are not going to be using it for more than 30 minutes.

 - Leave your printer at home – there are lots of places to print on campus!